EduardoZepeda/coffee-bytes-hugo/content/posts/digital-ocean-analisis-y-mi-experiencia/index.en.md

 ![Digital Ocean Server Locations](images/diferentes-ubicaciones-droplets-digital-ocean.png)

-## Other services on Digital Ocean
+## Other services available on Digital Ocean

 Remember I told you that there were IAAS and PAAS companies?
 Well, the truth is a little bit more complicated, many IAAS companies have grown a lot and have started to provide PAAS type services.
 And, as you might expect, Digital Ocean has not been left behind.